Staff privacy notice

 We will obtain your consent, where relevant, to communicate the outcome to the relevant people in your respective organisation.

 There is a defined period of retention for each group of data, based on the relevant law, guidance or best practice.
-The clinical OHSWB records are kept during your employment or course of study and up to 10 years after you leave employment or the course, unless there is a legitimate reason to keep them longer such as ongoing legal proceedings, COSHH requirements.
+The clinical OHSWB records are kept during your employment or course of study and for a minimum of 6 years after you leave employment or the course, unless there is a legitimate reason to keep them longer such as ongoing legal proceedings, COSHH requirements.

 For details of the retention period for each group of data, please see our managing your data page.